 Laurier’s Faculty of Music is a barrier free environment, should you require access accommodations to support your audition please email firstname.lastname@example.org.

-Admission to Laurier’s Bachelor of Music in Community Music is based on the following:
+Admission to the Bachelor of Music in Community Music is based on the collective results of:

-- Interview with a faculty member: This is a chance for us to get to know you and for you to ask any questions you have on your audition day.
+This is a chance for us to get to know you and for you to ask questions you have about studying at Laurier.

 Prepare three pieces (any genre or genres) that display your musical and stylistic range.
 You may perform on more than one instrument if you wish.